Arsenal & Leeds used to kick f*ck out of each other and even Wenger loved it

 He added: “They are physical players, not dirty players, and if you take that aggression away from a player like Martin, then they will be less efficient.”

 By the time the two sides met once again, O’Leary had been replaced by Terry Venables, who called for calm ahead of the visit of Arsenal in 2002.

 But Leeds had more pressing worries as their financial implosion began to show signs of damage on the pitch and Arsenal came away from West Yorkshire 4-1 victors, scoring for a record 47th consecutive game to highlight the contrasting fortunes the clubs were heading towards.

 Yet Leeds found the fight to land one more telling blow in a repeat of 1999, winning 3-2 in the capital thanks to Viduka’s late winner to once again gift the title to Manchester United but more importantly secure their top-flight status for one more season.

 That victory drew something of a line in the sand in terms of the rivalry.
 Reminiscent to the post-Revie decline, Arsenal’s dominance saw the fixture lose much of its bitterness.
 Wenger’s men embarked on their record 49-game unbeaten run to end 2003-04 as the Invincibles; Leeds were relegated upon the campaign’s conclusion having lost by an aggregate scoreline of 13-2 across three league and cup matches against the Gunners.

-A match played with a healthy amount of niggle and needle that made even the Emirates sound raucous, perhaps Arsenal vs Leeds United is the fixture the Premier League never knew it needed.
+Perhaps Arsenal vs Leeds United is the fixture the Premier League never knew it needed.
 Let’s get ready to rumble.